sneakysneak/docs/pages/connector-authentication/google-authentication.md

 The Google AdWords connector requires [additional setup](https://developers.google.com/adwords/api/docs/guides/signup) before you can access its API.

-Step 1 - Sign in or [sign up](https://support.google.com/google-ads/answer/7459399) for a Google AdWords manager account
+Step 1 - Sign in or [sign up](https://support.google.com/google-ads/answer/7459399) for a Google AdWords manager account.
+This must be the top level owner account for your AdWords management.

 Step 2 - On the navigation bar at the top of the AdWords manager page, go to Tools & Settings > SETUP > AdWords API Centre